PurdueRCAC/hands-on-with-anvil/challenges/srun_Job_Launcher/README.md

 We compile the code using a makefile, which is a file that specifies how to compile the program.
 If you are curious, you may view the makefile by doing `vi Makefile`, but you do not need to understand that file to achieve the goals of this exercise.

-We will use the default programming environment on Frontier to compile this code, which means using the Cray programming environment and Cray-MPICH for MPI.
-On Frontier these are set up when you login.
+We will use the default programming environment on Anvil to compile this code, which means using the Cray programming environment and Cray-MPICH for MPI.
+On Anvil these are set up when you login.
 If running this tutorial on other machines, you would need to use their documentation to learn how to setup a programming environment to support MPI and OpenMP.

-To use the Makefile to compile the code on Frontier, do:
+To use the Makefile to compile the code on Anvil, do:
 ```
 make
 ```